EtherealEngine/etherealengine-docs/docs/2_devops_deployment/2_AWS_setup.md

 If you ever suspect that a chart is out-of-date, run ```helm repo update``` to update all of them to the latest.

 ### Install Agones
-From the top level of this repo, run ```helm install -f ./packages/ops/configs/agones-default-values.yaml agones agones/agones```.
+From the top level of this repo, run ```helm install -f </path/to/agones-default-values.yaml> agones agones/agones```.
-This says to install a service called 'agones' from the 'agones' package in the 'agones' chart, and to configure it with a file found at /packages/ops/configs/agones-default-values.yaml.
+This says to install a service called 'agones' from the 'agones' package in the 'agones' chart, and to configure it with [agones-default-values.yaml](https://github.com/EtherealEngine/ethereal-engine-ops/blob/master/configs/agones-default-values.yaml) that can be found in [ethereal-engine-ops](https://github.com/EtherealEngine/ethereal-engine-ops) repo.

 ### Install redis for each deployment